 Delaware's comparative fault negligence system under section 8132 makes it difficult to estimate the value of any given car accident settlement.
 Under Delaware's negligence laws, you are legally entitled to recover compensation for your injuries so long as you are not more at fault for your damages than the defendant.
 At a minimum, any settlement offer you accept should compensate you for:

 How Long Do I Have to File a Car Accident Lawsuit in Delaware?

 You have two years to file a car accident lawsuit under sections 8107 (property damage) and 8119 (personal injury).
 This means that whether your claim is for reimbursement for medical treatment expenses, a replacement vehicle, or pain and suffering, you must file your claim within two years of the date of the accident.

 No fault systems exist to reduce litigation and speed up compensation to injured parties.
-But no fault systems have their limits.
-They often have maximum payout amounts.
+But no fault systems have their limits, including maximum payout amounts.
 If you were seriously injured, you may not have the time or energy to wait for a jury to award you damages.
-Before you settle your claim, get a free claim review from an attorney experienced with settling car accident claims in Delaware.
+Before you settle your claim, talk to an Delaware accident attorney experienced with settling car accident claims.